-As part of our action week for Fair Transport in Europe, the high point of our campaign against social dumping and exploitation, the ETF Youth Committee is organising a series of Youth Journeys.
-Young activists will be travelling towards Brussels for the massive demo on 27 March, acting as video reporters on the way.
-They will be using all kinds of transport to travel across Europe, and speaking to the transport workers they meet on their way about the daily reality of social dumping and exploitation.
-Then they will share what they have discovered, and their own reflections, in a series of video diaries.
+As part of our action week for Fair Transport in Europe, the high point of our campaign against social dumping and exploitation, the ETF Youth Committee organised a series of Youth Journeys.
+Young activists travelled towards Brussels for the massive demo on 27 March, acting as video reporters on the way.
+They used all kinds of transport to travel across Europe, and spoke to the transport workers they meet on their way about the daily reality of social dumping and exploitation.
+Then they shared what they discovered, and their own reflections, in a series of video diaries.

 Our Eastern group gains some new members, attends a conference in Gdynia, learns about the challenges for dockers and appears on Polish TV.
 Meanwhile a second group gathers support from Fair Transport from young workers in London, before setting off for the overnight ferry to Rotterdam.